PlusToolkit/plustoolkit.github.io/download.md

 - PlusApp-...-**spryTrack-Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems and to spryTrack.
 Executables are 32-bit applications.
 - PlusApp-...-**fusionTrack-Win64**: Package to be used for connecting to Atracsys fusionTrack.
 Executables are 64-bit applications.

+Supported on Windows 10:
+- PlusApp-...-**Clarius-Win64**: Package to be used for connecting to Clarius Ultrasound systems.
+Executables are 64-bit applications.

 Supported on Windows 7 or Windows XP Embedded:
 - PlusApp-...-**Ultrasonix-5.7-Win32**: Package to be used on Ultrasonix systems (running on Windows XP embedded or Windows 7 operating system); running Ultrasonix Exam software version between 5.7.0 and 6.0.2.
 MicronTracker and Microsoft Media Foundation imaging devices are not supported.
 Executables are 32-bit applications.
 - PlusApp-...-**Ultrasonix-6.1-Win32**: Package to be used on Ultrasonix systems (running on Windows XP embedded or Windows 7 operating system); running Ultrasonix Exam software version 6.1.1 and later.
 MicronTracker and Microsoft Media Foundation imaging devices are not supported.
 Executables are 32-bit applications.